With Emma Goldman I ask: How can I be part of your revolution, when I am too sick to dance? How can I change the world, when I cannot be present?

 So, I am interested in bodies, situated between discipline and alternative ability, between circus body and injured body, between adrenalin high and pain: I am looking for the discrepancy between the disciplined, functioning body of the aerial artist - over-achieving norms of health and fitness - and the reality that there is no such thing as a "healthy" body.

 Following the "Sick Woman Theory" by Johanna Hedva, who had her audience put stones in their shoes, I regard stones, pebbles and boulders as our main objects and props.
 We will play with them, animate them, manipulate them: in relation to our bodies, searching for contradictions and paradoxa, reversing the laws of nature and gravity.
 We continue until our awareness blurs, until the borders between our bodies and the stones disappear.

-Once a month from February until April 2019, I invite two circus artists to join me in artistic research sessions, to work on different themes and issues.
-Each session is dedicated to one aspect: virtuosity, immediacy of the "trick" and the body, injury, materiality, etc.
+Once a month from February until April 2019, I invited two circus artists to join me in artistic research sessions, to work on different themes and issues.
+Each session was dedicated to one aspect: virtuosity, immediacy of the "trick" and the body, injury, materiality, etc.

-We want to invite artists who create in the field of contemporary circus and who work on recent issues of the international discourse of circus.
+We continue to invite artists who create in the field of contemporary circus and who work on recent issues of the international discourse of circus.

-We will document the sessions.
+We will document the sessions, see my blog post below.
 The results might become part of a new artistic production.

 Artists + Production Team

 Artistic research: Jana Korb, Hoppe Hoppinsky, Stephanie N'Duhirahe